YPares/porcupine/README.md

   the scientist's puny laptop and go bigger.
 This is time to "patch" the pipeline, make it run in different context, in the cloud, behind a scheduler, as jobs in a task queue reading its inputs from all kinds of databases.
-The devops will target the _resource tree_ framework (possibly without ever recompiling the pipeline, only by adjusting its configuration from the outside)
+The devops will target the _porcupine tree_ framework (possibly without ever recompiling the pipeline, only by adjusting its configuration from the outside).
+But more on that later.

 Of course, these people can be the same person, and you don't need to plan on runnning anything in the cloud to start benefiting from porcupine.
 But we want